Joule-Thomson expansion of charged dilatonic black holes: Introduction

-Our aim in this paper is to explain and analyze the J-T expansion of the charged dilatonic black holes and additionally examine the effects of black hole characteristics.
-This structure of the manuscript is arranged as follows: In section II , we give a brief review of $(n+1)$-dimensional charged dilatonic black holes in the presence of the Einstein-dilaton gravity.
-In section III, we discuss the four important spaces of J-T expansion, first of all, we derive the J-T coefficient.
-Then we obtain the equations of inversion pressure $P_{i}$, minimum radius $r_{min}$ and minimal inversion temperature $T_{min}$.
-We also numerically analyze the ratio between $T_{min}$ and critical temperatures $T_{c}$ for charged dilatonic black holes.
-Furthermore, we investigate the isenthalpic curves.
-Finally, some concluding remarks are presented in the last section.
+The aim of this study was to analyze the J-T expansion of charged dilatonic black holes and examine the effects of BH characteristics.
+The remainder of this manuscript is structured as follows.
+In section II, we provide a brief review of $(n+1)$-dimensional charged dilatonic black holes in the presence of Einstein-dilaton gravity.
+In section III, we discuss four important aspects of J-T expansion.
+First, we derive the J-T coefficient.
+Following this, we obtain equations for the inversion pressure $P_{i}$, minimum radius $r_{min}$ and minimum inversion temperature $T_{min}$.
+We also numerically analyze the ratio between $T_{min}$ and the critical temperature $T_{c}$ for charged dilatonic black holes.
+Furthermore, isenthalpic curves are investigated.
+Finally, some concluding remarks are presented in the final section.